mary-chapman/amazon-turk/readme.md

 Upon doing so, the server saves a .txt file in /output containing the results.
 The txt file is named after the user (currently inputting his/her name in a box before submitting) and task number.

+CURRENT APPROACH: Each image corresponds to two html5 canvases (see canvas.js and task_top.html) The bottom convas displays the image, the top canvas indicates marked points.

 GETTING STARTED: